 In certain cases where there is limited activity or less transparency around inputs to valuation, the related assets or liabilities are classified as Level 3.
-The embedded derivative liability associated with our deferred royalty obligation, as discussed further in Note 12, "Long-Term Obligations", is measured at fair value using an option pricing Monte Carlo simulation model and is included as a component of the deferred royalty obligation.
-The embedded derivative liability is subject to remeasurement at the end of each reporting period, with changes in fair value recognized as a component of other income (expense), net.
+The embedded derivative liability associated with our deferred royalty obligation, as discussed further in Note 10, "Long-Term Obligations", is measured at fair value using an option pricing Monte Carlo simulation model and is included as a component of the deferred royalty obligation.
+The embedded derivative liability is subject to remeasurement at the end of each reporting period, with changes in fair value recognized as a component of other expense, net.
 The assumptions used in the option pricing Monte Carlo simulation model include: (1) our estimates of the probability and timing of related events; (2) the probability-weighted net sales of XPOVIO and any of our other future products, including worldwide net product sales, upfront payments, milestones and royalties; (3) our risk-adjusted discount rate that includes a company specific risk premium; (4) our cost of debt; (5) volatility; and (6) the probability of a change in control occurring during the term of the instrument.
-Our embedded derivative liability, as well as the estimated fair value of the deferred royalty obligation, is described in Note 2, "Summary of Significant Accounting Policies," and Note 15, "Long-Term Obligations" to our consolidated financial statements contained in Item 8 of our Annual Report.
+Our embedded derivative liability, as well as the estimated fair value of the deferred royalty obligation, is described in Note 2, "Summary of Significant Accounting Policies," and Note 16, "Long-Term Obligations" to our consolidated financial statements contained in Item 8 of our Annual Report.

-The following table presents information about our financial assets and liability that have been measured at fair value at September 30, 2021 and indicates the fair value hierarchy of the valuation inputs utilized to determine such fair value (in thousands):
+The following tables present information about our financial assets and liability that have been measured at fair value and indicate the fair value hierarchy of the valuation inputs utilized to determine such fair value (in thousands):

-Description Financial assets Total M Ide Quoted Prices in Active arkets for ntical Assets (Level 1) Significant Other Observable Inputs (Level 2) 1 Significant Unobservable Inputs (Level 3)
+Description Financial assets As of I March 31, 2022 Mar Quoted Prices in Active rkets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

 Cash equivalents:

-Money market funds \$ 76,132 \$ 76,132 \$ \$
+Money market funds \$ 45,209 \$ 45,209 \$ \$

+U.S. government and agency securities 28,994 28,994

+Commercial paper 23,985 23,985

 Investments:

 Short-term:

-Corporate debt securities 44,425 44,425
+Corporate debt securities 11,127 11,127

-Commercial paper 21,491 21,491
+Commercial paper 11,984 11,984

-U.S. government and agency securities 896 896
+U.S. government and agency securities 28,944 28,944

-Long-term:

-Corporate debt securities (one to two-year maturity) 2,005 2,005

-\$ 144,949 \$ 76,132 \$ 68,817 \$
+\$ 150,243 \$ 74,203 \$ 76,040 \$

 Financial liability

 Embedded derivative liability \$ 3,080 \$ \$ 3,080